 Start Here: Side Gigs Without Hype

-What this site is, how it works, and where to begin
+What this site is, how it works, and where to begin.

 Most side-gig advice is garbage.

 Not all of it.
 Some people do useful work and share honest numbers.
-But a lot of what shows up online is either recycled motivation, affiliate fluff, or a sales funnel wearing a cheap mustache.
+But a lot of what shows up online is recycled motivation, affiliate fluff, or a sales funnel wearing a cheap mustache.

 ABC-eFlow exists for people who need clearer thinking before they burn time, gas, money, weekends, or sanity chasing “easy” extra income.